 1. Water Dragon

 Water dragons are full of personality and spunk!
-With easily attainable habitat requirements, you get to spend more time enjoying them than caring for them.
+However, with easily attainable habitat requirements, you get to spend more time enjoying them than caring for them.

 2. Russian Tortoise

-Relatively small on the tortoise scale (maximum of 8-10 inches), these tortoises are very hardy, which makes them a great choice.
+Relatively small on the tortoise scale (maximum of 8-10 inches), these tortoises are very hardy, making them a great choice.
 They also don't have the water requirements of other reptile pets, as they get almost all of their moisture from their food.

 3. Crested Gecko